xraypy/xraylarch/doc/tutorial/datatypes.rst

   * what variable assignment really means.
   * mutable and immutable objects.
   * object identity.
-  * the difference between equality and equivalence.
+  * the difference between equality and identity.

 As mentioned above, each named quantity in Larch is simply a Python object (for the C, C++, and Java programmers, every variable is reference or